vorpalnet/blade/admin/configurator/README.md

-The editor's Use AI button lets an operator describe a configuration in plain language — "add a queue named support that releases 2 calls every 10 seconds" — and have Claude draft it.
+The editor's Use AI button lets an operator describe a configuration in plain language — "add a queue named support that releases 2 calls every 10 seconds" — and have a language model draft it.
 The draft is constrained by the app's own JSON Schema (the same schema that generates the form, `@JsonPropertyDescription` docs and all), validated server-side with one automatic repair retry, and loaded into the editor as a **proposal**: the diff view opens showing exactly what changed